WPsites/Resize-images-before-upload/readme.txt

 = Does this plugin work on all browsers? =

 I don't think so.
 This looks like part of the reason this function is left out of WordPress core.

-Might be a good idea for users to add any browser resizing issues to the support forum so we know where the issues are.
-It works on Chrome and Firefox, that I do know! http://www.plupload.com/ shows the uploader component features which has some further notes on browser compatibility.
+If the web browser supports HTML5 images will be resized.
+For browsers without HTML5 the Adobe Flash uploader will be used.
+If the browser doesn't even have Flash then a message will be shown (see change log) and no automatic resizing will take place. http://www.plupload.com/ shows the uploader component features which has some further notes on browser compatibility.

 == Changelog ==

+= 0.6 =
+* Added the ability to override the resize width and height in the wp-config.php file.
+* If the user hasn't got a browser that supports HTML5 or Flash then the plugin now shows a warning message: "The Adobe Flash plug-in is required for automatic image resizing in your browser".
+At which point the uploader will act as normal and not try to resize images automatically.

 = 0.5 =
 * If the users browser is not Chrome or Firefox then we force the upload runtime to Flash which means images will be resized regardless of browser.
 The downside to this is drag+drop will no longer work.
 If drag+drop is more important to you than image resizing then you can disable this new functionality in your settings -> media.